tripl-ai/deploy/aws-fargate-single/README.md

 ### 2. Setup base infrastructure [Optional]

-To store your deployment [state remotely](https://www.terraform.io/docs/state/remote.html), create an s3 bucket by following the instruction in the [base module](./base/README.md), then note down your new s3 bucket name.
+To store your deployment [state remotely](https://www.terraform.io/docs/state/remote.html), create an s3 bucket by following the instruction in the [base module](./0-base/README.md), then note down the new s3 bucket name.

 If you prefer to store the state on your local computer, please skip this step.